988 Suicide and Crisis Lifeline

 Does 988 collect my information/data?
 What do they do with that information?

-All contacts with the 988 Lifeline from people seeking help are confidential.
-According to the Lifeline FAQs, information about callers/chatters/texters will not be shared outside the Lifeline without documented verbal or written consent from the person seeking help, except in cases where there is imminent risk of harm to self or someone else, or where otherwise required by law.
+According to the 988 Lifeline FAQs, information about help seekers will not be shared outside the Lifeline without documented verbal or written consent from the person seeking help, except in cases where there is imminent risk of harm to one’s self or someone else (as defined by the 2022 988 Suicide and Crisis Lifeline Suicide Safety Policy), or where otherwise required by law.
+Note: Less than two percent of contacts meet the imminent risk threshold.

-988 was created to improve access to crisis services in a way that meets our country’s growing needs around suicide, mental health and substance use-related crises – and make it easier to connect with a network of trained individuals ready to help.
-With 988, your call (or text or chat) is the intervention.
-Trained crisis counselors answer you and provide support, resolving most crises over the phone and reducing our current need for in-person response.
+988 was created to improve access to crisis services in a way that meets our country’s growing needs around suicide, mental health and substance use—and make it easier to connect with a network of trained individuals ready to help without having to remember a 10-digit number.
+The 988 Lifeline also focuses on broader mental health crises, not just suicide-related crises.

-911 serves as an emergency and public safety dispatch system, where the focus is to collect information and dispatch Emergency Medical Services, fire and police as needed.
-When someone calls 911 for a mental health crisis, police are generally the only option that can be dispatched.
-However, people experiencing a mental health crisis need and deserve a more appropriate mental health response.
+911 serves as an emergency and public safety dispatch system, where the purpose is to collect information and dispatch Emergency Medical Services, fire and police, as needed.
+When someone calls 911 for a mental health crisis, call takers are often not trained to identify a mental health crisis or provide immediate and necessary mental health support, and police are generally the only service that can be dispatched.

-There are a lot of numbers in my community – 211, warmlines, etc. How are they different from 911 and 988?
+There are a lot of numbers in my community—211, warmlines, etc. How are they different?

 211 generally serves as a health and social services information and referral line to help people connect with essential community services such as food banks, assistance paying for utilities, housing and much more.
 In some states, 988 call centers also answer 211 calls.

 Warmlines provide emotional support and help people manage loneliness, mental illness symptoms and recovery.
 While the 988 Lifeline is meant to manage immediate crises, warmlines take an early intervention approach to easing struggle.
-Warmlines are typically free, confidential peer-support services staffed by volunteers or paid employees who have experienced mental health conditions themselves.
-In some cases, warmlines may be part of a 988 call center.
+Warmlines are typically free, confidential peer-support services staffed by volunteers or paid employees who have experienced mental health conditions themselves, but may not have the experience or training to respond to a crisis call.
+However, in some cases, warmlines may be a service that is part of a 988 call center.

 The NAMI HelpLine (1-800-950-NAMI or helpline@nami.org) is a free, nationwide peer-support service operating from 10 a.m.
 ET to 10 p.m.
 ET, Monday-Friday, providing information, resource referrals and support to people living with a mental health condition, their family members and caregivers, mental health providers and the public.
 HelpLine staff and volunteers are experienced, well-trained and able to provide guidance.
 The NAMI HelpLine is not part of the 988 Lifeline and is not a crisis line or suicide prevention line.

-All local helplines, warmlines and crisis/emergency lines should be working together to develop standard operating procedures to transfer calls to ensure that a person can connect to the help that best serves their needs, no matter what number they dial or text.
+All local helplines, warmlines and crisis/emergency lines should be working together to develop standard operating procedures to ensure that a person can connect to the help that best serves their needs, no matter what number they dial or text.

-Will the Veterans Crisis Line go away with 988 or is it still its own line?
+Did the Veterans Crisis Line (VCL) go away with 988 or is it still its own line?

-The Veterans Crisis Line (VCL) is not going away.
-Just like how 988 is making it easier for people in the U.S. to connect to the Lifeline, Veterans, Service Members and their families can call 988 and still press “1” to be connected to the VCL, which is run and staffed by the Veterans’ Administration.
+No. Just like how 988 is making it easier for people in the U.S. to connect to help, Veterans and service members can call 988 and press “1” to be connected to the VCL, which is run and staffed by the Veterans’ Administration.
 The VCL is also available by chat (VeteransCrisisLine.net/Chat) and text (838255).

 What training do 988 staff receive?

-All Lifeline network call centers are required to meet specific standards regarding Suicide Risk Assessment and Imminent Risk interventions, but each Lifeline-affiliated crisis call center may develop additional training for crisis counselors to meet organizational needs.
+All 988 Lifeline network call centers are required to meet specific standards regarding Suicide Risk Assessment and Imminent Risk interventions, but each 988-affiliated crisis call center may develop additional training for crisis counselors to meet organizational needs.

-The Lifeline is currently developing the Lifeline Core Clinical Training which will be a self-paced online training that will cover essential skills for crisis counselors who answer calls/chats/texts within the Lifeline network.
+The 988 Lifeline Core Clinical Training is self-paced online training that covers essential skills for crisis counselors who answer calls, chats, or texts within the 988 Lifeline network.
 More training is also being developed to address the specific needs of populations at higher risk of suicide.

-When I call 988, how do I connect to a local call center?
+When I contact 988, how do I connect to a local call center?
 Will they know my physical location?
 Will they track me?

-Your location information is not collected and used by the 988 Suicide & Crisis Lifeline.
-Calls are routed to a 988 crisis call center based on the caller’s area code because more exact physical location data is not available to the Lifeline network.
-This is different from 911, which uses geo-routing to determine a caller’s closest 911 call center.
+Your location information is not collected and used by the 988 Suicide and Crisis Lifeline.
+Calls are routed to a 988 crisis call center based on the caller’s area code, and more exact physical location data is not available to the 988 network.
+This is different from 911, which uses location specific technology to determine a caller’s closest 911 call center.

-How much capacity a community has to answer local calls varies, but all Lifeline call centers are connected to a national back-up network that can answer calls when a local center cannot.
+The capacity of each community to answer 988 contacts and dispatch behavioral health crisis services varies.
+However, all 988 Lifeline call centers are connected to a national back-up network that can answer contacts when a local center cannot.
+While a local response is ideal, back-up centers still provide the same crisis counseling and support to every help seeker.

 We know that some people need more help than can be provided over the phone.
-Many communities are building up not only their call center capacity, but also related crisis services, like mobile crisis teams, which provide an alternative to law enforcement involvement, and crisis receiving and stabilization facilities, which provide an alternative to emergency departments.
+Many communities are building up not only their call center capacity, but also related crisis services, like mobile crisis teams, which provide an alternative to law enforcement involvement, and crisis stabilization options, which provide an alternative to emergency departments.
+This is ongoing and the availability of these additional services continues to expand nationwide.

-What can I do to help my community improve crisis response after 988 goes live?
+What can I do to help my community improve crisis response?

 You can do a lot.
-The work to successfully ensure there is a crisis system that supports 988 callers in your community is up to you and your local policymakers.
-Work with your state and local mental health agencies to learn more about their plans for 988 and related crisis services in the coming weeks, months and years.
+The work to ensure there is a crisis system that supports 988 help seekers in your community is up to you and your local policymakers.
+Work with your state and local mental health agencies to learn more about their efforts to expand crisis services.
 Attend public meetings, share your personal story and stay up to date on local developments.
 If you have time and experience, also consider volunteering at a local call center that could use support to meet increased call volume.

 It’s an emergency.
 Should I call 988 or 911?

 This will depend on your situation.
-When you call 911, you are connected to an emergency dispatcher who will consider whether to dispatch Emergency Medical Services, fire and/or police responders to your location.
+When you call 911, you are connected to an emergency dispatcher who will dispatch Emergency Medical Services, fire and/or police responders to your location.
 Often, in mental health crises, law enforcement is the primary service dispatched.

-When you call or text 988, you will be connected to a trained crisis counselor who will answer the phone/text, listen to the person, assess the problem, provide support and de-escalation, and connect to mental health resources as needed and as available.
-For most contacts to 988, no in-person response is dispatched.
+When you call, text or chat 988, you will be connected to a trained crisis counselor, someone who will listen to you, assess the problem, provide support, help de-escalate the crisis, and connect you to mental health resources as needed and available.
+For most contacts to 988, no in-person response is needed or dispatched.

-When an in-person response is needed, we are advocating for mobile crisis teams to be available everywhere, comprised of health and behavioral health professionals, rather than law enforcement.
-However, some communities may still only have law enforcement as an option for dispatch, and 988 counselors will coordinate with 911 and law enforcement to provide in-person response services based on the Lifeline’s imminent risk policy.
+The #ReimagineCrisis partners are advocating for mobile crisis teams to be available everywhere, focused on ensuring a behavioral health response when an in-person response is needed.
+However, some communities may still only have law enforcement as an option for dispatch, and 988 counselors will coordinate with 911 and law enforcement to provide in-person response services for the small number (roughly two percent) of instances that meet the 988 imminent risk standard.

 If someone is in physical danger, 911 may be most appropriate in order to quickly dispatch Emergency Medical Services.